 The function of the switch functions can be seen in the last column.

 There are pressure transmitters AKS 32R and AKS 2050 available for several pressure ranges.

-Here there are two different ones.
-One up to 59 bar and two up to 159 bar.
+Here there are three different ones.
+One up to 12 bar, 34 bar and 59 bar.